 Practically speaking, that would mean faster organizational processes, which lead to increased productivity.
 For instance, if your staff goes through several steps to securely attach their files, all they have to do is type the message, instantly attach files, and hit the Send button.

-Thanks to reliable encrypted email services for Outlook, the improved efficiency has a direct impact on employees’ motivation to work.
-They can also confidently send you sensitive files via emails because they know these attachments are encrypted, and only authenticated persons can see them.
+Thanks to reliable encrypted email services for Outlook, the improved efficiency directly impacts employees’ motivation to work.
+They can also confidently send you sensitive files via email because they know these attachments are encrypted, and only authenticated persons can see them.

 4. Using encrypted email Outlook can safeguard you from many compliance issues.